solegalli/trainindatablog/_posts/2023-03-22-undersampling-techniques-for-imbalanced-data.md

 ## Edited Nearest Neighbors (ENN) Undersampling

-Unlike random undersampling or cluster centroid undersampling, Edited Nearest Neighbors (ENN) is a selective method that removes examples misclassified by the k-nearest neighbor (k-NN) algorithm.
+Unlike random undersampling, Edited Nearest Neighbors (ENN) is a selective method that removes examples from the majority class whose neighbours, identified by the k-nearest neighbor (k-NN) algorithm, belong to a different class.

+The ENN algorithm works as follows:

+- First, the k-NN algorithm is used to identify examples in the majority class whose neighbours are from a different class
+- Next, it removes these examples.

+In other words, ENN removes observations from the majority class if the majority of their neighbours are from a different class.
+These are data points likely to be missclassified by a classifier.

+ENN can reduce noise in the data by eliminating overlapping data points often present at the decision boundary between the classes.
+The resulting dataset is then used for training the machine learning model.

-Here are a few points to remember about KNN before we proceed to explore the ENN method:
+There are a few things to consider when using the KNN algorithm though:

-- Traditional distances between discrete or categorical variables (euclidean) are not ideal.
-We can use other distances for the KNNs.
+- Traditional distances like the Euclidean distance, between discrete or categorical variables are not ideal.

-- Algorithms that train several rounds of KNNs do not scale.
+- KNNs do not scale.
 It may take long run times when using cross-validation or massive datasets.

 - The Nearest neighbors algorithms are distance-based algorithms.
 Thus, the dataset requires scaling.

-The ENN algorithm works as follows: first, the k-NN algorithm is used to identify examples in the minority class that has majority class neighbors.
-These minority examples are removed from the dataset, as the classifier will likely misclassify them.

-ENN can reduce noise in the data by eliminating overlapping data points often present at the decision boundary between the classes.
-The resulting dataset is then used for training the machine learning model.

-To further improve performance, we can iterate the ENN algorithm multiple times.
-We’ve applied the k-NN algorithm to the current dataset in each iteration to remove the misclassified minority examples.
-This process continues until no more minority examples are misclassified.

 Let’s implement ENN in Python using imbalanced learn.
 We’ll begin by importing the necessary libraries, functions, and classes: